Middletown Township, Bucks County, Pennsylvania: History

 Middletown Township was formally established in 1692 and originally included within its boundaries the present-day boroughs of Langhorne, Langhorne Manor, Hulmeville, and Penndel.

 Middletown Township began as a farming community, with close proximity to trading towns such as Langhorne and Newtown.
 There are not many significant historical places located in the township apart from homes and farms constructed in the late 18th century.

 Middletown Township was sparsely populated before 1950: there were only a little more than 2,000 people in 1930, compared to about 46,000 in 2010.
 Then William Levitt began his second Levittown, which included land of four municipalities, including that of Middletown.
 Twelve developments were constructed in the township, with the majority of them containing hundreds of homes.
 This marked the first planned residential development in the township.
 Meanwhile, Langhorne Terrace was being constructed out of the Neshaminy Woods.
-During this decade, the township grow by over 440%, or more than 20,000 new residents.
-As the decades worn on, hundreds and hundreds of acres of pristine woods, rolling countryside, and productive farms continued to be swallowed into homes and businesses.
+During this decade, the township grew by over 440%, or more than 20,000 new residents.
+As the decades passed, its woods, countryside, and farms continued to be swallowed into homes and businesses.
 In the 1970s, the Oxford Valley Mall was constructed, and at the time was named the country's largest mall for a short time.

 Growth continues to this day; however, Middletown has taken action.
 The township preserved hundreds of acres now known as Core Creek Park, which includes the sprawling Lake Luxembourg.
 Many woodlands and a few farms have also been saved.
-The township has transformed from a bucolic, rural area to a highly desirable and well-planned community, with low crime and an award-winning school district.
-This is why the township is still seeing a growing population, attracting many out-of-state residents and international migrants.
+The township has transformed from a bucolic, rural area to a car-centric and haphazardly planned community, with rising crime and an award-winning school district.
+The township is still seeing a growing population, attracting many out-of-state residents and international migrants.

-Middletown also benefits from its convenient location, in the near center of the county: Middletown is close to almost any other municipality nearby, including the cities of Philadelphia, Trenton, and Princeton.
-Both I-295 and U.S. 1 pass through the township, offering its residents an easy commute, with the exception of rush hour traffic, which too has been greatly reduced and continues to be in ongoing road projects.
+Middletown is nearby the cities of Philadelphia, Trenton, and Princeton.
+Both I-295 and U.S. 1 pass through the township, which are at or over capacity with rush hour traffic.

 Edgemont and Harewood and Beechwood are listed on the National Register of Historic Places.

 Demographics

-In a 2014 estimate, the township was 84.1% Non-Hispanic White, 5.5% Black or African American, 0.2% Native American, 5.0% Asian, 0.2% Some other race, and 1.4% were two or more races.
+As of a 2014 estimate, the township was 84.1% Non-Hispanic White, 5.5% Black or African American, 0.2% Native American, 5.0% Asian, 0.2% Some other race, and 1.4% were two or more races.
 4.9% of the population were of Hispanic or Latino ancestry.

 As of the 2010 census, the township was 88.3% Non-Hispanic White, 3.2% Black or African American, 0.2% Native American, 4.0% Asian, and 1.6% were two or more races.
 3.1% of the population were of Hispanic or Latino ancestry.